AliHaine/BULCommandEffect/README.md

 ## Features

-- Create custom commands and link him to specified potion effects
+- Create custom commands and link them to specified potion effects
 - Admin command to give and remove effect
 - Define effects who will give to the player's upon their first join on the server
 - Define the Potion Effect that will persist after the player's death